Kaimary/GAR/README.md

 Given a set of sample SQL queries, GAR uses the following three steps to do the translation:

-1. **Generalization**: Use a set of generalization rules to generalize the sample queries to provide a good coverage for component-similar queries.
+1. **Generalization**: Use a set of generalization rules to generalize the sample queries to provide good coverage for component-similar queries.
 2. **SQL2NL**: Translate the sample and generalized SQL queries to NL expressions called dialects.
 3. **Learning-to-rank**: Rank the dialect expressions based on the semantic similarity with a given NL query and find the closest one and hence the SQL query as the translation result.